hpjay17/hpjay17/README.md

 # 🧑‍🎓 About Me

-Hi there, my name is Jay Wang
+Hi, my name is Jay Wang

 I'm currently pursuing a Bachelor of Business Administration in **Finance** with a secondary major in **Data Science (DATASCI)** at Emory University - Goizueta Business School, I am employed as an IT Assistant within Emory College Business Operations.
 I provide daily IT support, managing hardware setups, and supporting robotics operations with a foundation in programming languages like Python.